open-crs/attack_surface_approximation/README.md

 In addition, a custom fuzzer is implemented to discover arguments that trigger different code coverage.
 It takes arguments from a dictionary which can be handcrafted or generated with an exposed command, with an implemented heuristic.

 Examples of arguments dictionaries can be found in `examples/dictionaries`:
-- `man.txt`, generated with the `man` heurstic and having 6605 entries; and
+- `man.txt`, generated with the `man_parsing` heurstic and having 6605 entries; and
-- `common.txt`, generated with the `common` heuristic and having 62 entries.
+- `generation.txt`, generated with the `generation` heuristic and having 62 entries.

 ### Limitations